-Adult Basic Education (ABE): Many adults wish to improve their reading, writing, and math skills in order to advance in their jobs or to begin their preparation for taking their GED exams.
-ABE students are assessed and placed with caring instructors, who work with them as they increase their academic skills to meet their goals.
+Adult Basic Education (ABE): Classes for students who wish to improve their reading, writing, and math skills for employment or job advancement, or to begin their preparation for the HiSet or GED exams.
+ABE students are initially assessed in their academic skills through the TABE test.
+They are then placed with caring instructors, who assist them with increasing their academic skills.

 Transition into College: This is a one-semester, online or hybrid course, taught by an instructor.
 It prepares students who are planning to enroll in college courses for the first time.

-Transition into College and the Workplace:This is a one-year (three trimesters), online or hybrid course, taught by an instructor.
-It prepares students who are planning to enroll in college courses or entering the workplace for the first time.
+Transition into College and the Workplace:A one-year (three semesters), online or hybrid course, preparing students to enroll in college courses or to enter the workplace for the first time.

-Gear Up for Life: This is a 12-unit digital series designed to prepare students to start working to pass their GED exams.
+Gear Up for Life: A 12-unit digital series designed to prepare students to start working on their HiSet or GED exams.
 It is self-paced with instructional support.
 Requirements are simple and supported by sound clips.

-Cultural Influences: This digital series is also designed for adults with very low reading levels and limited experience recognizing how culture influences our lives at home, in school, and at work.
+Cultural Influences: A digital series designed for adults with very low reading levels and limited experience/awareness of how culture influences our lives at home, in school, and at work.
 It is self-paced with instructional support.
-Segments are supported by sound clips.
+Segments are supported by sound clips